Compute

 Scenarios

-If you are an organization administrator or delegated administrator of Config, you can add organization rules, and then the organization rules can apply to all member accounts in your organization.
+If you are an organization administrator or a delegated administrator of Config, you can add organization rules and deploy the rules to member accounts that are in the normal state in your organization.

 A deployed organization rule will be displayed in the rule list of each member in the organization.
-If you create an organization rule using an account, you can only use the same account to delete or modify the organization rule.
+An organization rule can only be modified or deleted with the account that was used to create it.
 Members can only trigger an organization rule and view evaluation results.

 You can use a built-in policy or a custom policy to create an organization rule.
 This section describes how to create an organization rule with a built-in policy.